senthil-sentient/ai-research-assistant/STREAMLIT_UI_README.md

 ## 🔧 Configuration

 ### OpenAI API Key
-- Enter your OpenAI API key in the sidebar
+- Set the `OPENAI_API_KEY` environment variable before running the app
-- Or set the `OPENAI_API_KEY` environment variable
+- The API key is automatically loaded from the environment

 ### Reasoning Approaches
 - **Chain of Thought (CoT)**: Sequential reasoning, processes URLs one by one